-Data collected through the Medicaid Event Verification process is aggregated, analyzed, and reported for review at the QI Council and Regional Compliance Committee meetings, and opportunities for improvements at the local or regional level are identified.
-The findings from this process, and any follow up needed, are reported annually to MDHHS through the Medicaid Event Verification Service Methodology Report.

-c) Financial Oversight
+Data collected through the Medicaid Event Verification process is aggregated, analyzed, and reported for review.
+Opportunities for improvements at the local or regional level are identified.
+The findings from this process, and any follow up needed, are reported annually to MDHHS through the Medicaid Event Verification Service Methodology Report.26 c) Financial Oversight